Spark Connect

 Connecting

 To start a session with an open source Spark cluster, via Spark Connect, you will need to set the master and method values.
-The master will be an IP and maybe a port that you will need to pass.
-The protocol to use to put together the proper connection URL is “sc://”.
+The master will be an IP address and an optional port.
+The connection URL uses the “sc://” protocol.
 For method, use “spark_connect”.
 Here is an example:

 library(sparklyr)